Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 *Bystander: Busybody (motivation: to interfere in other people's plans).*

 Josh is a young, bright, ambitious reporter from an impoverished immigrant family.
-He believes a serial killer targeting Hispanics has been operating in the area.
+He believes a serial killer targeting Hispanics has been operating in the [[area]].
 Josh is fascinated with serial killers, and believes this case could also expose an American society deeply prejudiced and indifferent to the suffering of minorities.

-He will try to enlist [[the hunters]] in any number of research activities that alienate the local authorities and produce little useful information.
+He will try to enlist [[the hunters]] in any number of research activities that alienate the local authorities and produce little [[useful]] information.

 Josh is skeptical of the supernatural, but his childhood was full of stories of folklore, including the coco.